paula22on/3D_Scene_Segmentation/README.md

 ## Conclusions

 During this project, we explored the PointNet architecture with the classificaction and the semantic segmentation task.
 A big challenge was accomplished, that is training a pointcloud model using a large dataset model, specially on the semantic segmentation task.
-Other challenges and milestone were achieves, as we extracted and learned different resources and limitations that the PointNet architecutre is offering us.
+Other challenges and milestone were achieved, as we extracted and learned different resources and limitations that the PointNet architecutre offers and lacks.

 We achieved a high level experimenting with 3d data, as all predicted results and different stages were acquired visually in terms of understanding our model and its performance better.